Mercury-Atlas 9: Re-entry and splashdown

 Splashdown was at 34 hours 19 minutes 49 seconds after liftoff.
 The spacecraft tipped over in the water momentarily, then righted itself.
 Helicopters dropped rescue swimmers and relayed Cooper's request of an Air Force officer for permission to be hoisted aboard the Navy's carrier.
 Permission was granted.
 Forty minutes later the explosive hatch blew open on the deck of Kearsarge.
 Cooper stepped out of Faith 7 to a warm greeting.

+Post-mission

+Medical checkup

-Postflight medical examination of Cooper found that he was slightly dehydrated and experienced a degree of orthostatic hypotension from being seated in the capsule an entire day, but other than that no significant effects from the flight were noted.
+Post-flight medical examination of Cooper found that he was slightly dehydrated and experienced a degree of orthostatic hypotension from being seated in the capsule an entire day, but other than that no significant effects from the flight were noted.

+Recognition

+Cooper was awarded the NASA Distinguished Service Medal by President John F. Kennedy at the White House on May 21, 1963.
+He also addressed a joint session of the U.S. Congress on the same day.
+Accomplishments of the Mercury 9 mission and Astronaut Gordon Cooper were celebrated in New York City with a ticker tape parade down the Canyon of Heroes (Broadway) on May 22, 1963, with millions turning out.